clemcoste/DSTI_ML_with_Python_Project/README.md

 Goodreads Books Kaggle's dataset evaluation, book's rating prediction.

+## How to evaluate
+Due to Bertrandt IT policy applied to my laptop, I was not allowed to use Anaconda and I have to access to Google Drive.
+That's why I propose a specific process in order to run the current project:
+1. Clone the GitHub "main_branch" repository in your computer, or download the zip
+2. Add The repository to your Google Drive account in order to have the full folder arborescence in your Google Colab workspace
+3. Open a Google Colab session and browse to the repository
+4. Start to execute the notebook called "main.ipynb" in the repository

 ## Project Objectives:
 Using the provided dataset, you are asked to train a model that predicts a book’s rating.
 The project can be submitted as a Jupyter Notebook and should include exploratory analysis of